Adoptions With Love Blog

 What is Birth Mother’s Day?

 Each year, on the second Sunday of May, families gather to celebrate Mother’s Day.
-The lesser-known holiday that falls on this same weekend is Birth Mother’s Day.
+However, there is a lesser-known holiday that falls on this same weekend: Birth Mother’s Day.
 Unlike Mother’s Day, Birth Mother’s Day is not found on the average calendar.
-You may not be familiar with this holiday, and find yourself asking ‘What is Birth Mother’s Day?’.
-You are in the right place.
+If you are curious and asking, ‘What is Birth Mother’s Day?’ or even, ‘How can I honor Birth Mother’s Day?’, read on to find out.

 What is Birth Mother’s Day?